Do you have Boston travel plans and need to know what to pack?

 As for theater and concerts, you'll see everything from very casual (jeans and t-shirts) to very dressy (semi-formal, jewels).
 Due to the city's large student population, attire skews strongly toward the casual end of the spectrum.
 Again, black is always safe.

 Be aware that on winter nights when snow is falling, most locals will look like they stepped out of an LL Bean catalog from a couple of decades ago, even at venues such as Symphony Hall.

 Sure - but only if it's for Boston teams.
 Do not bring or wear sports gear related to non-Boston teams.

 We take Boston sports very seriously here.
 If you want to blend in, wear a Red Sox hat or a Bruins hoodie.
 Wearing green in honor of the Celtics also works.
-Ditto for styling your hair to look like Tom Brady's.
+Patriots gear is always in, especially vintage jackets.

 Otherwise, just wear normal clothes.